WiseWallet

 Transaction Management

-Transactions auto-categorize but users can manually recategorize with a tap, addressing the "poor categorization" pain point.
+Transactions auto-categorize but users can manually recategorize with a tap, addressing the "poor categorization" pain point and catering the need for customization.

 Reflection